Conservation Club, Inc.

 The Scholarship's are funded by annual raffle ticket sales, 50/50 ticket sales at meetings and picnic, contributions from members, and a special Trap shoot.
 All Gross proceeds derived from the benifit raffle go in to The WFCCC Scholarship Fund established and the Club covers the cost of prizes and printing costs.

-During the summer months, weather permitting, clay bird shooting competition will be held each Thursday evening at 6:30 pm.
-Prizes are awarded with all Clay birds provided.
+During the Spring/Summer months usually starting in April each year, weather permitting, clay bird shooting competition will be held each Thursday evening at 6:30 pm.
 Bring your own shotgun and shells and enjoy the lighted trap shooting area at the evening shoot.
 VOICE activated release for PAT Trap.

 FOR Member and Guests Safety - All guns must remain unloaded with open actions until you are setup on line for your turn to shoot.